litsazib/react-vite-pack/README.md

 Use the "Table of Contents" menu on the top-left corner to explore the list.

-## CMD
-# For Build
+# CMD
 - yarn run build
 - For Run Build Project
 - yarn run preview